vitaliy-bobrov/metalsmith-blog-source/source/blog/five-reasons-choose-metalsmith.md

 ---
 title: 5 Reasons to Choose Metalsmith
-description: Why you midht choose static site generator for your next project?
+description: "Few times I started to develop my blog locally, but only this implementation came into production.
+Previously I tried few CMS variants, other static site generators, but stop my decision on Metalsmith.
+I'll tell my story and try to argue why you might use Metalsmith for your next project."
 ogimage: images/posts/five-reasons-choose-metalsmith/five-reasons-choose-metalsmith-og.jpg
 tumb: /images/posts/five-reasons-choose-metalsmith/five-reasons-choose-metalsmith
 created: 2017-01-19
 updated: 2018-02-17
-lastmod: 2018-02-17
+lastmod: 2018-08-14
 categories:
 - Blog
 - Metalsmith